tinpark/finalProject/chapters/01_README.md

     - [autocomplete-bibtex](https://atom.io/packages/autocomplete-bibtex)
 - [Chocolatey](https://chocolatey.org/), you don’t have to have this, but it makes installing packages very easy.
 - [Pandoc](http://www.pandoc.org) `choco install pandoc`
-- Pandoc citeproc comes with the choco version of `pandoc`

 If you intend to style things in `MS word` and make a `PDF` from that, you can stop here.
 However, if you want to make lovely proper PDF files, you'll also need `LaTeX`, well worth it IMO: